Princess-Cheeseballs/docs/src/en/space-station-14/departments/cargo-salvage/proposals/salavgae-proposal-2.md

 This also gives salvagers a way to navigate to the VGRoid in the event they get unlucky with mass scanners, or science explodes too many times, by placing down a GPS beacon with an RTG generator next to it.
 Or perhaps some kind of new "mini generator" that connects to LV cables like a welding fuel generator, but with far less power output.

+#### Jetpacks

 Contuining with Navigation, Salvage actually needs a way to get to the VGRoid as well as derelict debris scattered throughout space.
 Currently Salvagers use mini-jetpacks, typically filled with liquid oxygen.
 This works well for their job however there is one thing I would change and it doesn't involve mini-jetpacks.

 Void Jetpacks are the best salvage loot in the game hands down.
 If there is a derelict that has a guaranteed spawn it is genuinely worth dropping everything to go and get it before someone else does.
 This isn't a major issue because Salvage should have good jetpacks and I wouldn't want the void jetpack removed.
 Rather, I would make it a necessity that any debris that spawns with a void jetpack should have a genuine danger preventing you from just walking in and taking it.
-Perhaps include a couple VGRoid spawns, or a Syndicate simplemob with a viper, or something to make it a genuine risk to rush without a team or without being prepared.
+Perhaps include a couple VGRoid spawns, or a Syndicate simplemob with a viper, or something to add any amount of risk to just rushing one.
 Additionally, the Void Jetpack should be added to the VGRoid loot pool, it's dangerous enough to justify it spawning very rarely.
-And you'll already have a jetpack by the time you get there so the other jetpack spawns are functionally worthless.
+And since you'll already have a jetpack by the time you get there so the other jetpack spawns are functionally worthless.

 That aside, salvagers using jetpacks to get to the Roid and eventually upgrading to liquid oxygen is fine as is.
-No changes necessary.
-The jetpack in its current state, including the bug that lets you go faster by tapping keys perpendicular to your movement, works very well.
+No changes necessary on the jetpack side.
+The only issue I've seen is the inconsistencies with VGRoid distance to station.

+#### Gateway/Dropship

+Giving salvage a shuttle is a bad idea and trying to get them to build a shuttle has ended catostrophically.
+Salvage needs to progress towards a better form of transportation that allows them to more easily get to the far off places they need to go, but also allows other people to go there as well.

+A station gateway or dropship (former is easier to implement but I think the latter has more flavor) is a tried and true solution to this problem.
+Having a stationary "teleporter" that can bring salvage to their destination provided they have the right FTL coordinates is the best solution.

+For progression this would put a dropship/gate in salvage and/or in a public place on the station (so anyone can in theory use it) which at round start wouldn't have any destinations available to teleport to.

+On the Roid, Salvage can turn on an FTL beacon/gateway somewhere by a dungeon generated dock which allows easy traversal between the roid and the station.
+This beacon/gateway should be turned off by default and require a little bit of engineering knowledge to set up.
+It should also be guarded by guaranteed monster spawns of some sort to ensure that if salvage wants to rush it roundstart they have difficulties doing so.

 ### Inventory
 This is the big one.
 There's not really a point to going to places with more loot if you can't carry that loot back anyways.
 Especially if those places are significantly more dangerous.